best-practice-and-impact/git-workshop/.github/pull_request_template.md

 ---
 name: Basic template
-about: Basic template for Git workshop issues
+about: Basic template for Git workshop pull requests
-title: ''
-labels: ''
-assignees: ''

 ---

-### User story
+### Description
-> Add your user story here
+> Add an informative desciption of your branch here

 ### Definition of done
 - [ ] Runs without error